nixworks/public/news/2016/06/9/README.md

 The economist Pedro Pablo Kuczynski wins a cliff-hanger presidential election in Peru, but unclear ballots must be settled by electoral court.

 ### [Researchers in Iceland report on CarbFix, in the journal ''Science'', that carbon dioxide emissions can be pumped into the earth and changed chemically to stone &nbsp;-- significantly  faster than expected. ](/news/2016/06/9/researchers-in-iceland-report-on-carbfix-in-the-journal-science-that-carbon-dioxide-emissions-can-be-pumped-into-the-earth-and-changed.md)
 Scientists and engineers working at a major power plant in Iceland have shown for the first time that carbon dioxide emissions can be pumped into the earth and changed chemically to a solid within months—radically faster than anyone had predicted.
-The finding may help address a fear that so far has plagued the idea of capturing and storing CO2 underground: that emissions could seep back into the air or even explode out.
-A study describing the method appears this week in the leading journal Science.
+The finding may help address a fear that so far ha...

 ## [Previous Day...](/news/2016/06/8/index.md)